nealwp/sequelize-sandbox/src/README.md

 - **routes** - These define the URL routes for your Express application.
 Every model should have one corresponding `*.routes.ts` file.

+## app.ts

+This file is the entrypoint for the application.
+It is responsible for:
+- Initializing the Sequelize instance
+- Starting the Express server

+## db.ts

+This file sets up the Sequelize configuration and defines the `initialize` function.

+## server.ts

+This file is responsible for setting up the Express server, which includes loading the routes and middleware.

+It's important to note that this file *does not start the server*, but rather exports an Express instance.
+This makes it easier for us to write unit tests against our endpoints with libraries like `supertest`.

 ## Index Files

 Each directory has an `index.ts` that imports and exports everything in that folder.
 This pattern helps keep imports tidy.